beatlesatani/coding_september/README.md

 1. attention_mask.
   Attention_mask is useful when we add padding to the input tokens.
 The attention mask tells us which input_ids correspond to padding. this sensor has binary values[0,1].
 0 means padded(null value),1 means value exists.

+After setting up the encoder, I worked on making classifier from the scratch.
+However it took too long time to train the model, I gave up to make original classifier.